redhat-developer/dotnet-bunny/README.md

   Specifies whether directories like `obj` and `bin` should be deleted before running the test.

-- `platformBlacklist`
+- `ignoredRIDs`

   This is a list of runtime-ids or platform names (optionally followed by the version) where this test is invalid.
+The test will be skipped on those platforms.

   Examples: